 Trust us, you don’t need to look for further negative relationship traits when you have a control-freak partner.
 Run at the first sign and don’t look back!
 A better life’s waiting for you.

 10. They make excuses for their behavior

-11. Constant negative thoughts about the relationship
+11. Agonizing thoughts about the relationship

-Negative thinking about relationships, health, and finances can become a detrimental factor in your life.
+Dr. Sharma says, “Overthinking thinking about relationships, health, finances and other aspects of your life can become a detrimental factor in your individual growth and well-being.
 It can feel like a giant boulder, weighing you down.
-Battling with constant negative thoughts about the relationship might be the final sign you need to change things for good.
+Battling with constant negative thoughts about the relationship might be the final sign you need to change things for good.”

 - If you think, “The negativity in my relationship is draining me”, it is time to wake up

 - Relationships are about growing together, being with a negative partner can hamper your growth

 - We often tend to neglect the negative qualities in a partner until it is too late

 - Try and observe the negative, toxic relationship patterns that you and your partner tend to show

 - If you are constantly having negative thoughts about this relationship, then you are probably in one that’s pretty harmful to your mental and physical health